 Publication Date: 2019

-The definitive biography of Noor Inayat Khan, a young woman who wrote poetry, music, children's stories, spied for the British in France during the war, and was killed at Dachau in 1944.
-The daughter of the man who brought Sufism to the West in the 1910s, Noor fought the Nazis from a unique spiritual stance.
+The definitive biography of Noor Inayat Khan, a Sufi heroine who fought the Nazis from a unique spiritual perspoective.
+Raised near Paris, Noor wrote poetry, music, children's stories, helped organize the resistance in France for the secret SOE & was killed at Dachau in 1944.
+Her father brought Sufism to the West in the 1910s.

 A biography of Erik Jan Hanussen, a Jewish stage mentalist who became fatally close to some of the top Nazis.